TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    :class:`numbers.Integral`
       .. index:: object: integer

-      These represent elements from the mathematical set of integers (positive and negative).
+      These represent elements kutoka the mathematical set of integers (positive and negative).

       There are two types of integers: